 Hybrid Rug Pads

-Hybrid rug pads combine any of the natural and synthetic materials.
+Hybrid rug pads combine natural and synthetic materials.
 Rug pads take several different forms.
 Some are simply flat pieces of felt or foam.
 Others are designed to use as backings for area rugs underneath thick rugs or those made of felt, wool, silk, or silk/wool blends.

 Hybrid pads are slightly more complex but provide the best of both worlds.
 They feature all of the benefits of the foam, felt, and silk/wool blends and have a layer of dense fibers added.